-My name is Jessica Schoenherr and I am a Ph.D. candidate in Political Science at Michigan State University.
+My name is Jessica Schoenherr and I received my Ph.D. in Political Science from Michigan State University.
 I study American politics and research methods, with a substantive focus on the United States Supreme Court.
 In the Fall of 2020, I will be joining the Department of Political Science at the University of South Carolina as an Assistant Professor of Public Law.

 My research broadly seeks to identify and document the nature of attorneys’ influence over Supreme Court justices and the law.
 Decades of research on the Court begins with the implicit assumption that the justices, and the justices alone, drive legal change, because they are the ones who write the opinions.
 My work suggests this focus on judicial behavior ignores the role attorneys play in the decision-making process.
 The justices do not decide cases in a vacuum, but rather are constrained by an adversarial legal system in which the attorneys, not the justices, lay the legal groundwork and offer explanations of what the law says.